EPSRC-funded Mathematics of Systems [Phase II] CDT

 The Mathematics of Systems (MathSys) CDT is an EPSRC-funded Centre for Doctoral Training.
-We recruit and train enthusiastic students in the advanced quantitative skills and applied mathematical modelling that are critical to addressing contemporary challenges arising from biomedicine and health sectors, modern industry, and the digital economy.
+It recruits enthusiastic students and trains them in the advanced quantitative skills and applied mathematical modelling techniques that are critical to addressing contemporary challenges arising from biomedicine and health, modern industry, and the digital economy.

 MathSys II builds on the highly successful and interdisciplinary MathSys CDT that was funded by both the EPSRC and MRC.
 Our second phase focuses on two cross-cutting methodological themes that are central to complex multi-scale systems prediction: modelling across spatial and temporal scales; and hybrid modelling integrating complex data and mechanistic models.
 These themes pervade many areas of active research and will shape mathematical and computational modelling for the coming decades.
 The CDT addresses four application areas in (1) quantitative biomedical research, (2) mathematical epidemiology, (3) socio-technical systems, and (4) advanced modelling and optimisation of industrial processes.